Get Up To 35% OFF & Free Delivery

 Dogs may suddenly stop using their pee pads for a number of reasons.
 This can be down to environment; pad placement; whether the pad has been changed regularly enough, or even internal issues such as a need for more training, health issues or even a dog’s age.

-Here is a deeper look into some of these causes:
+Let's take a deeper look into some of these causes:

 If your dog suddenly stops using their pee pad, particularly if they are a younger dog, it could be because they need a training refresh, or that they haven’t quite grasped the use of it yet.